rmdluo/Digit-Recognizer/README.md

 This predicts handwritten digits.
 For example, if there is a handwritten 2, it will predict it is a 2.
 Note that it is not perfect and will not always predict correctly.
 This is simply me learning convolutional neural networks (CNNs).

 # How to use
 Download all of the files
 Unzip numbers.zip and data.zip
 Setup python (see below)
-Run digit_recognizer_model.py
+In the command line, navigate to the digit recognizer folder.
-Now you can run number_recognizer.py or digit_recognizer.py which can predict user submitted numbers (examples in numbers.zip)
+Run digit_recognizer_model.py with python digit_recognizer_model.py (or just use the model that comes in the zip file) Now you can run number_recognizer.py or digit_recognizer.py which can predict user submitted numbers (examples in numbers.zip)
+Note that the numbers have to be put into a numbers folder

 # Python setup
 Download the python 3 distribution from https://www.python.org/downloads/